vk1609/lab-jdbc-show-player-skill/README.md

 ## Progression 3:

-Create `SkillDAO.java` with below methods to handle all database related operations `public List< Skill > listAll Skills ()` - Method used to fetch all the skills from skill table and returns the list of skills.
+Create `SkillDAO.java` inside dao package with below methods to handle all database related operations `public List< Skill > listAll Skills ()` - Method used to fetch all the skills from skill table and returns the list of skills.
 Display the skills in ascending order based on name.

 _DAO Layer - Data access layer provides the gateway to create, reterive, update or delete any data in the database.
 All database related operations will be performed in this layer._